Gozo Nature Museum

 The exhibits presented at ground floor relate to geology, minerals, human and animal evolution, and marine life.
 Exhibits in the geology section include marine organisms which were deposited on the sea floor between 35 and 5 million years ago, and fragments of fossil bones from the Maltese Islands.
 The majority of the specimens in the mineral collection come from the generous donation of Dr Lewis Mizzi; a Gozitan lawyer and mineralogist of great repute.

-A highlight which can be viewed at ground level is a tiny specimen of a moonstone that is accompanied by a small Maltese flag.
+A highlight which can be viewed at ground level are four tiny fragments of moonstone that are accompanied by a small Maltese flag.
 The stone was brought from the moon’s surface by the crew of Apollo II and donated to the Maltese people by American President Nixon.

 The upper floor is reserved to the study of insects, flora and ecosystems of the Maltese Islands, particularly of Gozo.
 The entomology room holds a small but impressive collection of exotic and local insects, butterflies and moths.
 An important specimen on this floor is the Malta Fungus, formerly believed to grow only on the so-called ‘Fungus Rock’ in Dwejra, Gozo.